ITISFoundation/osparc-manual/docs/submission.md

-# Submitting Code as an oSPARC Node
+# Submitting Code as an o²S²PARC Node
-If you have a piece of code that you would like to make available to other oSPARC users, we would be happy to work with you to make this happen!
+If you have a piece of code that you would like to make available to other o²S²PARC users, we would be happy to work with you to make this happen!
 To begin this process, you must first determine whether your code requires a custom GUI or real-time interaction to run (*e.g. the [3D anatomical model viewer](/docs/tutorials/anatomical_viewer.md)*)  or  if it can run unsupervised after setting some initial conditions/parameters (*e.g. [OpenCOR cardiac model](docs/tutorials/opencor.md)*).

 <p align="center">
 <iframe width="784" height="441" src="https://www.youtube.com/embed/lVdcyi47eCQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>